2021-2031 Tourism Business Improvement District

 How much is the assessment?

-The annual assessment rate is a percentage (3% for hotels; 1% for vacation rental properties) of gross short-term revenue, calculated monthly in the same way you calculate and remit TOT.
+The annual assessment rate is a percentage (3% for hotels; 1% for vacation rental properties) of gross short-term rental revenue, calculated monthly in the same way you calculate and remit TOT.
 Assessments will not be collected on long-term stays of 28 days or more.

 The fee is typically passed on to the overnight guest via their nightly rental bill.
 Travelers in the U.S. have become accustomed to these destination fees, which are standard practice across the country.